 You can even use your blog to tease branding changes before they happen, like Stencil (formerly Share as Image) did in late 2015:

 Add a Notification to Your Front Page

-Adding a notification to your front page is a great way to catch redirected users who may be confused why they’re on a different website than they’re used to.
-Two simple ways of notifying users are lightbox popups or notification bars, both of which are easy to implement in WordPress.
+Adding a notification to your front page is a great way to catch redirected users who may be confused about why they’re on a different website than they’re used to.
+Two simple ways of notifying users are lightbox popups or notification bars, both of which are easy to implement in WordPress using standard popup plugins.